BonnierNews/react-native-3d-model-view/README.md

 The lib also have peer dependencies of `react-native-zip-archive`, `rn-fetch-blob` and `react-native-fs`.
 Make sure that you `yarn add` and `react-native link` them to.

+## Swift
+The `ARModelView` is written in Swift.
+So you need to add Swift to your project:
+1. Add Swift 4.2 in your [Xcode Build Settings](https://stackoverflow.com/questions/46338588/xcode-9-swift-language-version-swift-version/46339401) (Support for Swift 3 is deprecated.
+If you still want to use Swift 3, use release [1.1.17](https://github.com/BonnierNews/react-native-3d-model-view/tree/release/1.1.17))
+2. Add a `Empty.swift` to your Xcode project (see example project for reference).

 ## Usage

 ### Model view